danafaye/WindowsAPIAbuseAtlas/ADVAPI32/RegSetValueEx/README.md

 # RegSetValueEx 🧱🪄

 ## 🚀 Executive Summary
 `RegSetValueEx` writes a value to a specified registry key.
-It’s everywhere—used by installers, sysadmin tools, legit software—but also abused by attackers to persist, stage payloads, or manipulate system behavior.
-The trick isn’t catching the API call—it’s catching it with the **right context**: which key, from what process, doing what kind of damage.
+It’s everywhere, used by installers, sysadmin tools, legit software, but also abused by attackers to persist, stage payloads, or manipulate system behavior.
+The trick isn’t catching the API call, it’s catching it with the **right context**: which key, from what process, doing what kind of damage.

 ## 🚩 Why It Matters
 This API gives malware a foothold.
 Whether it’s setting a `Run` key to relaunch on reboot, stashing shellcode in an obscure registry path, or hijacking execution flow via COM/ActiveX trickery, `RegSetValueEx` enables all kinds of stealthy abuse.
-Defenders often overlook it because it's so noisy—but targeted analysis of value names, types, and ancestry makes it gold for persistence and misdirection detection.
+Defenders often overlook it because it's so noisy, but targeted analysis of value names, types, and ancestry makes it gold for persistence and misdirection detection.

 ## 🧬 How Attackers Abuse It